The Rousseau case continues to haunt Air Canada

 “I also see that the events of November 3, 2021 had a real impact on the situation of the French in Canada,” he wrote in the document.

-The latter also recommends that Air Canada take “concrete and effective measures to sensitize members of senior management” to the fact that all communications directed to the public “should always take place in the two official languages, and of equal quality.”
+The latter also recommends that Air Canada take “concrete and effective measures to sensitize senior management” to the fact that all communications directed to the public “should always take place in the two official languages, and of equal quality.

 The commissioner also suggests adding a specific performance objective related to formal languages to the performance appraisal of each member of senior management, “a goal that will be linked to tangible and measurable performance indicators”.